ramiismail/dopresskit/README.md

 Meanwhile, for presskit() users, I thought it would be nice if there were a way to get some of these pull requests integrated, and also update directly from GitHub when a release was put out, as [TheSeg recommended](https://github.com/ramiismail/dopresskit/issues/5#issuecomment-72758047).
 I also flattened and deduplicated the directory structure, because I noticed even the upstream master had some differences between the root `style.css` and `install.php` and their `/archive` counterparts, likewise with `_data.xml` and its `/_template` counterpart.

 If you want to integrate more PRs from upstream, or generally make your own fork of this fork that can update itself from GitHub, you need only change [this line](https://github.com/codingthat/dopresskit/blob/master/install.php#L13) to point to your fork.
+The updater will look for the latest tagged release rather than the latest commit, so be sure to tag releases to make your changes more readily available.

 If/when Rami wants to take the reins again, at least the structure is there.
 Meanwhile, it's maybe a bit easier for all of us to share our improvements with each other.  :)